Dmitry-GDG/darkly/howTo.md

 	If you would like to network multiple machines together, repeat steps this paragraph 5 for each guest machine.
 	```

+6. Take shapshot of your VM

-5. Launch VM.
+7. Launch VM.
 At the top venu your VM choose "View" -> "Virtual screen 1" -> "Scale to 275%" and get the IP address of the website to be audited
 <img width="1200" alt="Screen Shot 2022-11-11 at 11 16 21" src="https://user-images.githubusercontent.com/84193980/201297810-9f5e8917-2f55-4ee0-96ad-2d347395af7f.png">

-6. That's all.
+8. That's all.
 Next step you will do on your Mac: type this IP address into your browser (?) and audit the website.
 Good luck!
 <img width="1276" alt="Screen Shot 2022-11-11 at 11 23 36" src="https://user-images.githubusercontent.com/84193980/201297804-96514ae7-6e1f-46de-b987-7e2d2c776cee.png">